brianctuckersr/jirapythonapi/README.md

 # jirapythonapi
-A handy Python script to pull paginated group member data from JIRA and convert to csv format.
+Handy Python scripts to pull paginated group member data from JIRA and convert to csv format.

 This script takes your username, password, and domain as inputs to do the following:
 1)Retrieves a list of groups from your JIRA Cloud